cfunkhouser/tailscalesd/README.md

 For details on HTTP Service Discovery, read the Prometheus docs:
 <https://prometheus.io/docs/prometheus/latest/http_sd/>

+## Maintainer Updates

+- **2023-12-23** Hey folks.
+For the past few years, I have held a job at which I did not use Tailscale (nor GitHub), and which made open source contributions onerous.
+I have left that job.
+Sorry for the sparse attention I've paid to this project.
+That should change a bit from now.

 ## Installation

 Release builds for various architectures can be obtained from